terminal architecture

 Description from the judges of the committee.

 Three clusters of geometric shapes sit along the 1,200-metre-long cruise ship pier at Nordhavn, in Copenhagen.
 The buildings are Copenhagen’s new cruise ship terminal, with heated areas for passengers and an unheated area for handling luggage.
-The terminal architecture is inspired by sailing, and the translucent corrugated polycarbonate panels and window sections in the façade evoke an image of luminous lanterns in the dark, thus the terminals become a symbol of a safe harbour for travellers from all over the world.
-Inside, an exposed concrete construction mirrors the industrial surrounding.
+The terminal architecture is inspired by sailing, and the translucent corrugated polycarbonate panels and window sections in the façade evoke an image of luminous lanterns in the dark, thus the terminals become a symbol of a safe harbor for travelers from all over the world.
+Inside, an exposed concrete construction mirrors the industrial surroundings.
 This is combined with a raw geometric design to create a characteristic look that supports Denmark’s profile as a design nation.

 Client